McDonald's to Mandate Anti-Harassment Training Worldwide

 McDonald’s said it will continue to work with experts and make anti-harassment materials available, but franchisees will be allowed to choose their own training programs.

+Bohns said McDonald's should combat harassment in other ways, including teaching bystanders how to intervene when they witness harassment and ensuring that women __ and especially minority women __ are being promoted into managerial positions.

+McDonald's announced in February that it will begin tying executive pay to progress toward meeting goals for adding more women and underrepresented minorities to its management ranks.

-Kempczinski said he hopes McDonald’s action becomes a model for the restaurant industry.
+Kempczinski said he hopes McDonald’s anti-harassment effort becomes a model for the restaurant industry.

 “Let’s use this to raise the entire standards for the industry,” he said.